 Writer, public speaker and inventor.

-In 1909 he patented an improved hand tool for sheep shearing.
-Other inventions included a centrifugal motor, a multi-radial wheel and a mechanical propulsion device; he was unable, however, to get financial backing to develop his ideas.
+Some of Unaipon’s inventions include an improved hand tool for shearing sheep, a centrifugal motor, a multi-radial wheel and a mechanical propulsion device; he was unable, however, to get financial backing to develop his ideas.
 He gained a reputation at the time of being ‘Australia's Leonardo’ for his promotion of scientific ideas.
-As early as 1914, Unaipon anticipated the helicopter, applying the principle of the boomerang.
-His search for the secret of perpetual motion lasted throughout his life.

 As an employee of the Aborigines' Friends' Association for many years, he travelled widely and became well known throughout south-eastern Australia.
 While on his travels, Unaipon lectured on his ideas, preached sermons and spoke about Aboriginal legends and customs.
 He also spoke of the need for ‘sympathetic co-operation’ between whites and blacks, and for equal rights for both black and white Australians.

-Unaipon became the first Aboriginal writer to be published.
+1924, 1925, 1929: Unaipon became the first Aboriginal writer to be published.
 His earliest published works include articles entitled ‘Aboriginals: Their Traditions and Customs’ in the Sydney Daily Telegraph (2 August 1924) and ‘The Story of the Mungingee’ in The Home magazine (February 1925), and a 15-page booklet entitled Native Legends, which was published in 1929.
-His articles in the Sydney Daily Telegraph were said to have been written in a prose that showed the influence of Milton, whose poetry he memorised, and Bunyan.
+His articles in the Sydney Daily Telegraph were said to have been written in a prose that showed the influence of Milton (he had memorised passages of Milton's poetry), and Bunyan.

-His writings were included in Myths and Legends of the Australian Aboriginals (London, 1930).
+1930: His writings were included in Myths and Legends of the Australian Aboriginals (London, 1930).
 Other articles, poetry and legends were published throughout his life.
-The handwritten manuscript of his book on Aboriginal legends, which is reflected in the $50 banknote, survives in the Mitchell Library in Sydney.
+The handwritten manuscript of one of his books on Aboriginal legends, which is reflected in the $50 banknote, survives in the Mitchell Library in Sydney.